 There is likely to be an interactive effect of the preferred management measures in Amendment 18 on bycatch of species addressed in the amendment with associated species in reef ecosystems.
-Closures (part of measures in Amendment 17, under development) for multiple deep water species such as snowy grouper and blueline tilefish are likely to decrease the incentive to target any deepwater species and reduce bycatch.
-Furthermore, area closures for all snapper grouper species proposed in Amendment 17 would likely provide substantial reductions in bycatch mortality of black sea bass and gag.
+Closures (part of measures in Amendment 17A, under development) and prohibitions (Amendment 17B, under development) for multiple deep water species such as snowy grouper and blueline tilefish are likely to decrease the incentive to target any deepwater species and reduce bycatch.
+Furthermore, area closures for all snapper grouper species proposed in Amendment 17A would likely provide substantial reductions in bycatch mortality of black sea bass and gag.
 Reduced fishing pressure on species in Amendment 18 would be expected to result in an increase in the mean size/age of affected species.
 The relative abundance, size structure, and age structure of other species in reef communities could be expected to change in response to reduced fishing pressure on species in Amendment 18 as well as potential shifts in effort.
 Thus, ecological changes could occur in the community structure of reef ecosystems through actions that would end overfishing.
 These ecological changes could affect the nature and magnitude of bycatch over time.